Completions and DK-equivalences of ${\Theta_n}$-spaces: Introduction

 Categories have become ubiquitous throughout mathematics, and in increasing number of contexts, they also come equipped with the additional structure of higher-dimensional morphisms.
 Especially in higher-dimensional contexts, the composition operations of morphisms are often associative and unital only in a weak sense, which is most conveniently described in the language of homotopy theory.
 The $n$-dimensional $(\infty,n)$-categories are prototypically defined as categories enriched in a suitable notion of $(\infty,n-1)$-categories, where $(\infty,0)$-categories should be understood as spaces.
 However, the strictness at the object level of enriched categories is not well-behaved with respect to homotopy theory, so different models based on presheaves are often used instead.

 In the one-dimensional case of $(\infty,1)$-categories, one of more studied models is given by Rezk's complete Segal spaces \cite{rezksp}, which are simplicial presheaves on the simplex category $\Delta$ subject to \emph{Segal} and \emph{completeness} conditions.
-The Segal condition alone is sufficient to define the structure of a weak composition, but it is generally not fully compatible with the natural homotopy-theoretic structure.
-In order to obtain a homotopy theory for $(\infty,1)$-categories, an additional restriction has to be imposed on the space of objects, which the completeness condition does by asking that the space of objects is weakly equivalent to the space of invertible morphisms via the inclusion of the identities.
+The Segal condition alone is sufficient to define the structure of a weak composition, but the resulting theory has many different notions of invertibility for morphisms.
+In order to obtain a homotopy theory for $(\infty,1)$-categories, an additional condition of \emph{completeness} has to be imposed that forces invertibility in terms of homotopical and categorical structures to coincide.

 In the category of simplicial spaces, it is common for categorical constructions, such as nerves, in their naïve form to satisfy the Segal condition but fail to be complete; for example, the nerve of a category, although an $(\infty,1)$-category in the quasi-category model on simplicial sets, is just a Segal space that is usually not complete as a discrete simplicial space.
 However, the issue of incompleteness for Segal spaces may often be solved via the use of Rezk's \emph{completion} functor \cite[\S 14]{rezksp}, which is a localization construction that is in many cases explicit in form.
 As an example, the completion applied to the aforementioned discrete nerve gives the homotopy coherent nerve known as the \emph{Rezk nerve} or the \emph{classifying diagram} \cite[3.5]{rezksp}.